CodeCricut/CleanEntityArchitecture/README.md

 You may choose to implement `IAuthenticateUserService<TLoginModel, TGetModel>`, which provides methods for logging in and getting the current user from the database.
 Because the methods of getting the current user vary so widely (from JWT to sessions to username and password), no default implementation is provided.
-An implentation that uses JWT is provided in the CleaNoteTaker repository.
+An implentation that uses JWT is provided in the CleanNoteTaker repository.

 ### Controllers
 CRUD controllers implement `IWriteController<TEntity, TPostModel, TGetModel>` or `IReadController<TEntity, TGetModel>`.
 Some default behavior is provided by `WriteController<TEntity, TPostModel, TGetModel>` and `ReadController<TEntity, TGetModel>`, but these are abstract because you must decorate each controller with a route attribute.
-For example, `[Route("api/Notes")].
+For example, `[Route("api/Notes")]`.

 Most actions on `WriteController` are decorated with `[Authorize]`.
 If you don't want to verify users are authorized before calling those actions, you can override them and decorate them with `[Authorize(false)]`: